redis/redis-doc/topics/replication.md

 How Redis replication deals with expires on keys
 ---

-Redis expires allow keys to have a limited time to live.
+Redis expires allow keys to have a limited time to live (TTL).
 Such a feature depends on the ability of an instance to count the time, however Redis slaves correctly replicate keys with expires, even when such keys are altered using Lua scripts.

-To implement such a feature Redis cannot rely on the ability of the master and slave to have synchronized clocks, since this is a problem that cannot be solved and would result into race conditions and diverging data sets, so Redis uses three main techniques in order to make the replication of expired keys able to work:
+To implement such a feature Redis cannot rely on the ability of the master and slave to have synchronized clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so Redis uses three main techniques in order to make the replication of expired keys able to work: